Books, Articles and Research

 Speaking out for mental health: Collaboration of future journalists and psychiatrists

 The authors assess the success of a project to encourage learning and collaboration between future psychiatrists (residents) and journalism students.

-This paper describes a theoretical tool to help identify mental health stigma in media reports.
-The author contends stigmatizing portrayals of mental health problems are often missed by existing content analysis methodologies.
+This paper describes a theoretical tool to help identify negative stereotypes and inaccurate portrayals of mental health problems in media reports.
+The author contends that existing content analysis methodologies often miss depictions of mental health problems based on stereotypes or erroneous ideas about people with these problems.

 Firewalkers: Madness, Beauty & Mystery

 VOCAL Virginia used grant funding from SAMHSA's Campaign for Mental Health Recovery to produce a living anthology of stories of people who have experienced the turbulence of a mental health crisis.
 A guide to radically rethinking mental health, Firewalkers redefines mental illness as "a journey of emotional turbulence, crazy blessings, ecstatic visions, and mad gifts."

 Newspaper reporting on schizophrenia: A content analysis of five national newspapers at two time points

 This study aimed to assess change in the quality of reporting of schizophrenia in UK national daily newspapers, comparing 1996 with 2005.
 There is little evidence that the quality of reporting of schizophrenia has changed over time.
 This suggests a need for the implementation of effective measures to bring newspaper reporting in line with current guidelines.

 Newspaper coverage of mental illness: Is it changing?